boltDeployments

 A deployment for live production environment should be started with:

-When testing with Deploy API, you may override default Dockerfile CMD with custom command.
+When testing with Deploy APIarrow-up-right, you may override default Dockerfile CMD with custom command.

 2. Deploying